 As noted above, the weakness of this approach is that it does not take changes in flood depths into account.
 In reality, a home that is flooded five feet above the first floor is much more significantly damaged than a home that is flooded one foot above the first floor.
 On the other hand, the water quality impacts of both may be similar, because a basement is flooded either way, which can release contaminants into the watershed.
-If FEMA mitigation funds are not being pursued, the above approach may be attempted for demonstrating benefits and costs.
+If FEMA mitigation funds are not being pursued, the above approach may be attempted for

+&lt;sup>4 Flood elevations differ when comparing Alternatives 3 and 4, but the areas of inundation are very similar. demonstrating benefits and costs.
 The methodology would need to be discussed with the entity or agency funding the mitigation projects.
 The formal FEMA BCA method discussed below has the advantage of factoring flood depths into the benefit cost analysis.